satori-com/satori-rtm-sdk-c/README.md

 For TLS support only "-DUSE_OPENSSL=ON" is supported at this time.

+To compile with OpenSSL you need to:
+1. Download and install the appropriate distribution from https://slproweb.com/products/Win32OpenSSL.html
+2. Update your project properties to add additional include folders (pointing to the above install location)
+3. Update project properties to refer to library path of the above instalation
+4. Add libssl.lib and libcrypto.lib to your linker input libraries

 Additionally, WinSock subsystem must be initialized prior to connecting to RTM.

 ```C